inx-nishits/inheritX-web/CHATBOT_IMPLEMENTATION.md

 - **Mobile-Optimized** pill-shaped buttons

 ### 4. **Welcome Message** ✅
-Enhanced with real InheritX metrics:
+Enhanced with real Inheritx metrics:
 ```
 "Hi there! 👋

-Welcome to InheritX Solutions!
+Welcome to Inheritx Solutions!
 We've built 850+ mobile and web apps
 with AI expertise.

 How can we help you today?"